Felix-Phong/Manage_Motor/README.md

 ## Requirement

-Install Python before you run this application
+Install Python before you run this application.
+Open this link to download Python: (https://www.python.org/downloads/)

 ## How to Run